 Physics - beauty and adventure of

-The beautiful and admirable structure of physics, which was only briefly outlined here, with the progress of knowledge allows us to better understand the structure and functioning of our world - from microscales of elementary particles, through the structure of atomic nuclei and atoms, functioning of living cells, organisms , stars and planets, galaxies, to the construction and evolution of the entire universe.
+The beautiful and admirable building of physics, which was only briefly outlined here, with the progress of knowledge allows us to better understand the structure and functioning of our world - from microscales of elementary particles, through the structure of atomic nuclei and atoms, functioning of living cells, organisms, stars and planets, galaxies, to the construction and evolution of the entire universe.
 He gradually answers the basic question :

-" How the world around us and in us works ? ".
+" How does the world around us and within us works ? ".

-Physically, we humans are just a paltry powder in the universe.
-Spiritually, however, we go far beyond this insignificance of ourselves: the vast universe its structure, its functioning, its evolution we are able to know and understand him .
+Physically, we humans are just a tiny powder in the universe.
+Spiritually, however, we go far beyond this insignificance of ourselves: the vast universe - its structure, its functioning, its evolution - we are able to know and understand him.

 However, there is still a lot we do not yet know and may we have no idea about are...
 More adventures of knowledge await us !